AniketRatan27/Chat-Application/README.md

  then username2 = 123(roomID) in another tab)

- -> then  connection will be established and the user's can chat with each-other.
+ -> then  connection will be established and the user's can chat with each-other.->
   To  run Back-end -> go to cd back-end and run => nodemon index.js To  run Front-End go to cd chat-app and run => npm run dev.